Leonard Koren: Life and work

 Leonard Koren was born in New York City in 1948, and raised in Los Angeles.
 In 1969, he co-founded the Los Angeles Fine Arts Squad, a mural painting group.
-He attended UCLA, graduating with a Master's Degree in Architecture and Urban Planning in 1972.
+He attended UCLA, graduating with a master's degree in Architecture and Urban Planning in 1972.
 After graduation, Koren worked as an artist in Los Angeles, where his work focused on bathing environments.

 In 1976, Koren founded WET Magazine – a periodical dedicated to gourmet bathing, which was influential in the development of postmodern aesthetics.
 In 1981, WET magazine ceased publication, and Koren moved to Japan, where he wrote several works on aesthetics.
-From 1983 through 1986 produced a column on Cultural Anthropology for a Japanese magazine.
-In particular, Koren wrote Wabi-Sabi for Artists, Designers, Poets and Philosophers, which helped bring the Japanese concept of Wabi-Sabi into western aesthetic theory.
+From 1983 through 1986, he produced a column on Cultural Anthropology for a Japanese magazine.
+In particular, Koren wrote Wabi-Sabi for Artists, Designers, Poets and Philosophers (1994), which helped bring the Japanese concept of Wabi-Sabi into western aesthetic theory.
 Currently Koren lives in San Francisco.